andy-wilson/udm-wan-monitor/README.md

 Update the following values in the config file:

-- `username`: Your UniFi admin username
+- `username`: Your UniFi account username
-- `password`: Your UniFi admin password
+- `password`: Your UniFi account password
 - Adjust any other settings as needed

-Note: Given this needs "admin" credentials, I'd suggest you create a "View" user.
+Note: Given this needs "admin" access credentials, I'd suggest you create a "View" user.
-Network-> Setting-> Admins & Users -> Create New Admin On the box on the right, select the checkbox for "Restrict to Local Access Only".
+In the UniFi UI, head to Network-> Setting-> Admins & Users -> Create New Admin On the box on the right, select the checkbox for "Restrict to Local Access Only".
-Uncheck "Use a Predefined Role"
+Uncheck "Use a Predefined Role".
-Next to the Target icon, select View Only (the default is Full Management, which is bad) Next to the User icon, select "None" (anything else is bad)
+Next to the Target icon, select View Only (the default is Full Management, which is bad).
+Next to the User icon, select "None" (anything else is bad).

 ## Step 4: Test the Application